 With many festivals, concerts, athletic events, the opening of beaches and simultaneous events throughout the city and along the lakefront this Memorial Day weekend, the City of Chicago is advising residents and visitors to be aware of street closures, additional crowds, increased traffic and to plan accordingly.
 The Office of Emergency Management and Communications (OEMC) is reminding residents and visitors of security measures in place and stresses the importance of always being aware of your surroundings and to report suspicious activity to on-site event security or by calling 9-1-1.

-Pole Markers/Location Identifiers: For public safety on the lakefront, event and concert attendees are reminded to be aware of the numbers attached to the poles throughout the Grant Park area as well as 2400 North DuSable Lake Shore Drive to 6600 South DuSable Lake Shore Drive to help them reference their location along the lakefront and within the park if they call 9-1-1 in an emergency.
-OEMC call takers and dispatchers will be able to provide the location to first responders.
-They can also be used between friends and family members as meeting points if you become separated.
-For complete details click HERE.
+Pole Markers/Location Identifiers: For public safety on the lakefront, event and concert attendees are reminded to be aware of the numbers attached to the poles throughout the Grant Park area as well as 1200 DuSable Lake Shore Drive to 6600 DuSable Lake Shore Drive to help them reference their location within the park to friends, family and first responders if there is an emergency.

 Motorists in the areas where events are happening should be prepared for heavy traffic and possible reroutes.
 There will be some street closures in effect for larger events to ensure public safety.
 Traffic Control Aides (TCAs) will be on hand at select events citywide to direct flow and impacts from heavy traffic.
 Residents and motorists should be aware of the following large events: